in28minutes/in28minutes.github.io/_posts/2017-07-05-introduction-to-jpa-with-spring-boot.md

     - Web
     - JPA
     - H2 - We use H2 as in memory database
-- Click Generate Project button at the bottom of the page.
+- Click the "Generate" button at the bottom of the page.
 - Import the project into Eclipse.

-#### Structure of the project created
+#### The structure of the project created

-- H2InMemoryDbDemoApplication.java - Spring Boot Launcher.
-Initializes Spring Boot Auto Configuration and Spring Application Context.
+- H2InMemoryDbDemoApplication.java-Spring Boot Launcher.
+It initialises Spring Boot Auto Configuration and Spring Application Context.
 - application.properties - Application Configuration file.
-- H2InMemoryDbDemoApplicationTests.java - Simple launcher for use in unit tests.
+- H2InMemoryDbDemoApplicationTests.java - A straightforward launcher for use in unit tests.
-- pom.xml - Included dependencies for Spring Boot Starter Web and Data JPA.
-Uses Spring Boot Starter Parent as parent pom.
+- pom.xml - I included dependencies for Spring Boot Starter Web and Data JPA.
+It uses Spring Boot Starter Parent as the parent pom.

-Important dependencies are shown below:
+Important dependencies are shown below.

 ```xml
 <dependency>